Control of Asbestos Regulations 2006

 When the average person is faced with this question, the thinking is one of vast expenditure with no return, but when looked at in more detail and with more understanding, it can be appreciated as a manageable risk.

 The Health and Safety Executive has introduced legislation with which all commercial businesses are required to comply.
-The new regulations require every employer (Duty Holder) to identify and manage any asbestos found in their premises.
+The regulations require every employer (Duty Holder) to identify and manage any asbestos found in their premises.
 They have to have an Asbestos Management Plan, carry out risk assessments and maintain an Asbestos Register detailing the probable exposure to it by their employees and to third party contractors for a period of 40 years.

 This does not mean that all Asbestos has to be removed from their property, which would be a very costly exercise.
 Although, for those businesses able to take advantage, there is a tax incentive to replace Asbestos Containing Materials (ACM’s) in their property.
 That is, all costs relating to the replacement with modern building materials can be reclaimed against income tax to the tune of 150%; quite an incentive!